alphagov/spotlight/README.md

 #### Command line ####

-Tests are divided into ones that work on both client and server (`test/spec/shared`), ones that are server-only (`test/spec/server`) and ones that are client-only (`test/spec/client`).
+The Jasmine tests are divided into ones that work on the client (`test/spec/client`), and ones that work on the server (`test/spec/server` and `test/spec/shared`).
+The client tests are run using Jasmine v2.x, while the server tests are using Jasmine v1.x.
+It used to be that both were written for Jasmine v1, but after upgrading node versions our client tests needed to be upgraded.

-`npm test` runs all three of these tests, as well as linting the codebase:
+`npm test` runs both client and server tests, as well as linting the codebase:

-- `npm run jasmine_node` executes shared and server Jasmine tests in Node.js
+- `npm run jasmine_node` executes server Jasmine tests in Node.js
-- `npm run jasmine` executes shared and client Jasmine tests in PhantomJS
+- `npm run jasmine` executes client Jasmine tests in PhantomJS
 - `npm run shell:cheapseats` executes feature tests using [cheapseats][] with a small subset of dashboards, for speed
 - `npm run shell:cheapseats_full_run` runs cheapseats with all dashboards
 - `npm run test:functional` executes functional tests using [nightwatch][https://github.com/beatfactor/nightwatch]